Fine motor skills activities for preschoolers are an essential part of early learning but what are they?

 For a wider age range of fine motor skills milestones you can check out understood.org.

-By pressing and releasing the tongs to capture letters, your child is increasing the coordination of their fingers, much in the same motion they'd need to operate scissors.
+Kids will use their hand muscles in an opening and closing motion similar to the motion needed to operate scissors.
 Since the tongs release on their own, kids only need to focus on the closing motion.

 Our very clever school OT (occupational therapist) made up this favorite game for our transitional kindergarten centers.
 Hide beads in the dough and have kids dig for treasure.